aakashres/Timetracker/NOTES.md

 The table should always be rendered for one day, which by default is yesterday.
 The output should be saved to a file.
 The configuration (such as the API key) should be read from a config file.
 A future extension may be for the program to send the table to a manager via email.

-It should be possible for a sysadmin to deploy the program on a server without reading its code or running any API queries manually.
+It should be possible for a sysadmin to ddoeploy the program on a server without reading its code or running any API queries manually.

 There are no hidden requirements.
 As we have already mentioned, if something was not specified, it means that we expect you to make a choice yourself using your best judgment.
 For example, we’re not telling you what external libraries or standard library classes you should or should not use.